Autism Spectrum Disorder ASD

 In 1979 he said that for a career in Science and art, “a dash of autism is essential.
 For success, the necessary ingredients may be an ability to turn away from the everyday world, from the simply practical, an ability to re-think a subject with originality so as to create in new untrodden ways, with all abilities channeled into the one specialty.”

-Many Famous and Successful People have or are Speculated to have Aspergers Syndrome
+Many Famous and Successful People

 For example, Albert Einstein, Charles Darwin, Isaac Newton, Mozart, George Orwell, Bill Gates and Satoshi Tajiri; the creator of PokeMôn.